neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/ContentStructure.rst

     A list of validators to use on the property.
 Below each validator type any options for the validator can be given.
 See below for more information.

+.. tip:: Unset a property by setting the property configuration to null (~).

 Here is one of the standard Neos node types (slightly shortened)::

 	'TYPO3.Neos.NodeTypes:Image':